Skip to Content

 Skills Required: Intermediate.
 You should have experience with Mod Podge since wrinkles are a risk with napkins (and other thin papers).
 You might want to attempt decoupaging a napkin on a test wood surface (like a $1 plaque) first if you’ve never done it before.

-How to decorate wood pumpkins
+How to decorate and paint wood pumpkins

 There I was, just minding my own business, when I spotted the cutest wood cutouts at Target in the craft section.
 PUMPKINS!
-Who doesn’t love pumpkins.
+Who doesn’t love pumpkins?
 I love decorating pumpkins.
 I love painting pumpkins.
 I mean, I love any fall crafts.

 Anyone who knows me knows that.

 But with this particular wood surface, I already had something in mind.
-I had some fall napkins in my stash that I definitely wanted to use, and so I decided that some wood pumpkin decor was in order.
+I had some fall napkins in my stash that I definitely wanted to use, and so I decided that some pumpkin decor was in order.
 And that’s how this project began!

 If you’ve never decoupaged napkins before, you’re going to like this project.
 You’ll use the iron on method of decoupage, which is pretty fun.